 Features of a Slotted Flat Blade Screwdriver

 It has a handle for grip and comfort, a shaft and a head or blade at the end of the shaft.
-These last two items, blade width and shaft length, are the two measurements noted in a screwdriver size, for example 3/16 by 1-1/2.
+These last two items, blade width and shaft length, are the two measurements noted in a screwdriver size.
 Unfortunately, the thickness of the flat blade is not given as a measurement and that is crucial for proper fit into the screw head slot.

 Although you may come across some other specialty screws in your home such as a square head screw, the slotted flat blade screw and screwdriver are the most commonly used tool (next to your long nose pliers or hammer).